Background checks are mandatory for any adult rostered on a team that may or may not have access to children.

 This in-person appeal meeting will be conducted by the Chairman and/or First Vice Chair.

 An immediate decision is made on suspension.
-Decision may be:
+The decision may be:

 - A permanent fail